Asia Green Development Bank: Brief Info

 The AGD Bank's Head Office and first branch was successfully opened on August 6, 2010 in Nay Pyi Taw under the organization of Htoo Group of Companies.
 In the past, AGD bank was 100% owned and operated by “Htoo Group of Companies” which is engaged in trading, energy and mining, construction, agriculture, hotel, travel and tourism business.
 But on February 18, 2013 with a new slogan “We, all Myanmar will develop together”, AGD bank was converted to Public Company, managed independently where the shares capital stands at Ks.30.0873 billion of 601746 shares in the fiscal year.
 The share capital has since then grown to Ks.50.59 billion in 2021.

 AGD Bank has been 77 branches across the country until June 2019.
 With establish an International Banking Department, authorized as Dealer and Money Changer Licenses 65 foreign exchange counters services to the general public.

 Services

 AGD has 77 branches and 65 foreign exchange counters throughout Myanmar, operating across Corporate, Retail, and International Banking.

 The bank is headed up by Htoo Htet Tay Za, who became managing director in 2015.
 In 2016 AGD Bank partnered with TrueMoney to offer customers mobile banking.

-In 2017, AGD Bank became the first bank in Myanmar to accept EMV based Union Pay card transactions at its ATMs.
+In 2017, AGD Bank became the first bank in Myanmar to accept EMV based UnionPay card transactions at its ATMs.
 AGD launched three AGD Visa cards in September 2018, the Visa Classic Card, Visa Gold Card and Visa Platinum Card.